 - The challenge ends on July 24, after 15 affirmation tasks, where I’ll post a roundup for your final reflections, feedback, as well as to create your plan moving forward.

 And the best thing??
 Participation is 100% free! :D Simply follow these three simple steps to join!

 - Reply to this post now with your intention to sign up!
 Post your comment here: 3 Simple Steps to Sign Up.

 - Spread the word, please!
-Be it Facebook, Twitter, G+, or e-mail, share the link for this post with your personal networks and get them to join in!
-Here’s the URL: http://personalexcellence.co/blog/affirmation-challenge/
+Be it Facebook, Twitter, G+, or email, share the link for this post with your personal networks and get them to join in!
+Here’s the URL: https://personalexcellence.co/blog/affirmation-challenge/

 I don’t care if you use a fake name and use an animal avatar for this challenge — JUST SIGN UP.
 It’s about being proactive about your growth, voicing your intent to the universe, and being here in this international community of conscious individuals to pursue your growth.
 Where else can you find something like this, and for free to boot?